brunobg/webdevbook/docs/project/newproject.md

 Have a clear and well written specification.
 :::

 Imagine you are building a house.
-Are you going to hire people and say “well, I want a house.
+Are you going to hire people and say “well, I want some kind of a house.
 Start it and we’ll define things along the way”?
-No, you draw a blueprint, you make a 3D model to see what it will look like, the engineer will plan its structure to hold its weight properly, the architect will make it look pretty and define materials, you'll think about the size of your living room before you buy a couch. **Why should it be different with software?**
+No, you draw a blueprint, you make a 3D model to see what it will look like, the engineer will plan its structure to hold its weight properly, the architect will make it look pretty and define materials, you'll think about the size of your living room before you buy a couch. **Why should it be different with software?** You often pick the finishing way after you start building, but you don't decide mid-way in the construction that "you know what... we are not building a house anymore, it's a mall now".
+These kinds of fundamental changes to software, allied to a complete lack of planning for the architecture that some developers do are a major source of problems in projects.

 There are many ways to specify software, some very technical and complex.
 One you should definitely do (particularly for web/mobile apps, which is the main target of this book) is literally to draw your software: do a wireframe (what we call sketching the software screens).
 You can draw it yourself if you are the creator of your app (but get a designer to redo it properly, before it is implemented).
 At this point you should not be worried with the design details, colors, beauty, even usability.
 It should have everything you want, however.
 Draw all the screens you think you need.
 This guarantees that the project has a good overview of what to build.